 Brigading for Better Health

-Sadly our Brigades to Honduras in March of 2020 and Greece in May of 2020 were cancelled out of safety concerns for the people of these nations.
-Last year, for the first time we completed two Brigades.
-In March, we traveled to Honduras where we facilitated our medical and dental clinics and worked on nine public health projects.
+As a result of COVID our Brigades in 2020 and 2021 were unable to travel.
+In March 2019, we traveled to Honduras where we facilitated our medical and dental clinics and worked on nine public health projects.
 Our clinics this year took us to the El Chichicaste and San Francisco communities where we saw nearly 1600 patients.
 We worked in groups of six to complete nine public health projects in the beautiful community of Suyapa.
-In May, we traveled to Ghana where we were able to work in the Ekumpoano community to provide medical clinics and complete six public health projects.We will be hosting several informational sessions in September and October.
-Follow us on twitter (WVU_GMDB) and Instagram (WVUGMDB) for updated information.
+In May, we traveled to Ghana where we were able to work in the Ekumpoano community to provide medical clinics and complete six public health projects.We plan to Brigade to rural Panama in March 2022.
+You can find the application under the "apply" tab.
+The deadline is listed with pertinent information on that page.
+If you have any questions feel free to email the Medical or Dental Brigade Presidents or Professor Brewster.

 "It speaks great volumes about the quality of our university and the commitment of our students." - President E. Gordon Gee